Transfer-promoting university teaching - LehrTransfer

 InterAct - a project for cross-location teaching

-The aim of the LehrTransfer project is to enable university lecturers (especially early career researchers and tutors) to design their courses in a way that is as conducive to transfer as possible.
-To this end, they are provided with the supply and use model for transfer promotion, which gives teachers tools (e.g. methods and didactic principles) to transfer transferability to their respective research groups.
-The concept takes transfer promotion into account on two levels: Firstly, the participating lecturers acquire knowledge and skills to promote transfer in their courses.
-Secondly, the course itself is of course also designed according to transfer-promoting principles in order to enable lecturers to successfully apply what they have learned in their university teaching.
-This means, among other things, that needs are assessed in advance, teaching and learning methods that promote transfer are used, participants work on their own courses and receive feedback, and learning processes are monitored over a longer period of time (Wißhak, 2022).
-In the course of the workshop, the participants also develop a checklist tailored to their own needs for the transfer-friendly design of their course.
+The goal of the LehrTransfer project is to empower university instructors (particularly early-career researchers and teaching assistants) to design their courses in a way that maximizes learning transfer.
+To this end, they are provided with the “Offer and Use Model for Transfer Promotion,” which equips instructors with tools (e.g., methods and didactic principles) to apply transfer-promoting approaches to their respective research groups.
+The concept addresses the promotion of transfer on two levels: First, participating faculty members acquire knowledge and skills to promote transfer in their courses.
+Second, the program itself is, of course, designed according to principles that promote transfer, enabling faculty members to successfully apply what they have learned in their university teaching.
+Among other things, this means that needs are assessed in advance, teaching and learning methods that promote transfer are used, participants work on their own courses and receive feedback on them, and their learning processes are supported over an extended period (Wißhak, 2022).
+In addition, over the course of the workshop, participants develop a checklist tailored to their own needs for designing their courses in a way that promotes transfer.

-The cross-location teaching/learning infrastructure is taken into account by the fact that the blended learning event is open to people from both locations and the attendance components take place once in Landau and once in Kaiserslautern, whereby the events are open to both participating locations.
+The cross-campus teaching and learning infrastructure is accommodated by the fact that the blended-learning course is open to participants from both campuses, and the in-person sessions take place once in Landau and once in Kaiserslautern, with each session open to participants from both participating campuses.

-The project is funded as part of the cross-location teaching (InterAct) at RPTU University Kaiserslautern-Landau and takes place in cooperation between the locations Kaiserslautern, represented by M.Ed.
-Pia Schäfer and Landau, represented by Prof. Dr. Susanne Wißhak.
-The funding period of the project begins in May 2024 and ends in April 2026.
-The offer was designed in SoSe 2024 and successfully implemented in WiSe 2024/25 and SoSe2025.
-In addition, a self-study course was developed from the workshop materials, which is available in OLAT beyond the end of the project.
-Further information can be found in the section below.
+The project is funded as part of the cross-campus teaching initiative (InterAct) at RPTU (Rhineland-Palatinate University of Technology) and is being carried out in cooperation between the Kaiserslautern campus, represented by M.Ed.
+Pia Schäfer, and Landau, represented by Prof. Dr. Susanne Wißhak.
+The project’s funding period begins in May 2024 and ends in April 2026.
+The program was designed in the Summer Semester 2024 and successfully implemented in the Winter Semester 2024/25 and the Summer Semester 2025.
+In addition, a self-study course was developed using the workshop materials, which remains available on OLAT even after the project has ended.
+Further information on this can be found in the section below.

 Do you want your students to be able to put the content of your courses into practice later on?
 Then we have just the right offer for you!
 In the free self-study course Designing university teaching to promote transfer we deal with various questions relating to transfer, didactic and methodological tools.
 The aim is for you to get to know the various factors that influence the transfer of your course in order to make your own teaching more conducive to transfer.